Notice to our patients during Coronavirus pandemic

-- Before your appointment you will receive a screening form in your email.
-Please complete the screening form ONE HOUR BEFORE leaving your home for your appointment.
-If you answer “Yes” to any questions, please call our office at 770-521-2100 so we can aid in rescheduling your appointment.
+- Complete the screening form WITHIN 24 HRS of your appointment.
+If you answer “Yes” to any questions, please call our office at (770) 521-2100 so we can aid in rescheduling your appointment.

 - Brush/floss your teeth and use the restroom prior to leaving your home.
 The self-brushing area in our office is closed.

 - Do not drink hot or cold beverages within 30 minutes of your appointment.

 - No food or beverages are permitted in the office.

 - The patient is to enter the office promptly 5 minutes before the scheduled appointment time to observe schedule staggering and social distancing.
 Check-in directly at the front desk, where a member of our team will direct you where to wait.